austinwblake/hpdisplay/README.md

 In the Arduino IDE, go to Tools>Port and select the port which your Arduino is connected through.

-For the arduino sketch, go to [arduino_sketches](https://github.com/austinwblake/hpdisplay/tree/master/arduino_sketches)
+For the arduino sketch, [click here](https://github.com/austinwblake/hpdisplay/tree/master/arduino_sketches)

-I have created two versions:
+I have created two versions for you to choose from:

 "hpdisplay_original.ino" turns off LEDs as you lose HP and fades from green to yellow to red.